 SEND, Inclusion & Support

-Our school Attendance Officer Mrs Askew, has daily telephone conversations with parents and carers regarding the attendance of our pupils.
-Mrs Askew works hard to ensure all pupils are in school on a daily basis.
+Our school Attendance Officer Miss Harper, has daily telephone conversations with parents and carers regarding the attendance of our pupils.
+Miss Harper works hard to ensure all pupils are in school on a daily basis.

 Teachers monitor the attendance in their class carefully and any concerns are referred directly to our Attendance Team.
 If your child cannot attend school for any reason, you must contact the school on the first day of absence to inform us of the reason your child is not in school.
 Please remain in contact daily while your child is absent from school.